Updated April 12, 2025

 Scanning

-Next, penetration testers will employ tools to target the system for weaknesses.
+Next, penetration testers employ tools to target the system for weaknesses.
 They typically look for open services, application security problems, and open-source vulnerabilities.
-The objective is to understand how the system will respond as a result of attempts of intrusion.
+The objective is to understand how the system will respond to intrusion attempts.
 This often includes both static (code inspection) and dynamic (code in running state) analysis.

 Gaining Access

 In step three, the testers launch attacks to gain access.
-They’re deploying the tools and techniques to breach the designated scope.
-Some of the most common tactics are cross-site scripting, SQL injection, malware, social engineering, or backdoors.
+They deploy tools and techniques to breach the designated scope.
+The most common tactics are cross-site scripting, SQL injection, malware, social engineering, or backdoors.

-The aim is to find a vulnerability and go after it to see if the penetration testers can steal data, intercept traffic, or other means that would compromise the security of the system.
+The aim is to find a vulnerability and go after it to see if the penetration testers can steal data, intercept traffic, or other means that would compromise the system’s security.

 Maintaining Access